 Ketamine originally was developed in the 1960s as an anesthetic, and is still widely used in veterinary medicine, though its psychedelic effects in humans have led to its abuse as a party drug.
 Ketamine also has been used “off label” at a lower dose as an antidepressant, and in March the U.S. Food and Drug Administration for the first time approved a version of ketamine for antidepressant use.

-In the Science study, Dr. Liston, who is also a psychiatrist at NewYork-Presbyterian/Weill Cornell Medical Center, and his colleagues sought a better understanding of ketamine’s antidepressant effect on the brain and why it wears off when it does.
+In the Science study, Dr. Liston, who is also an assistant professor in the neuroscience program at the Weill Cornell Graduate School of Medical Sciences and a psychiatrist at NewYork-Presbyterian/Weill Cornell Medical Center, and his colleagues sought a better understanding of ketamine’s antidepressant effect on the brain and why it wears off when it does.
 They used advanced microscopy techniques to observe neurons in the brains of active mice during the induction of depression-like behavior—using a stress hormone, for example—and after ketamine treatment.

 The scientists focused on the medial prefrontal cortex (mPFC), a brain region involved in emotion regulation that is known to undergo changes with depression behavior in both mice and humans.
 They found that the emergence of depression-like behavior in the mice corresponded to the loss, from mPFC neurons, of many of the root-like “dendritic spines” through which these neurons receive input signals from other neurons.